1hedu/GeNESis-APU2PSG/README.md

 This project is devoted to Krikkz, the inventor of EverDrive.

 I used it to play a MegaDrive port of Super Mario Bros.
 1, and it mapped some of the soundtrack to the FM synth.
 I think it was just the bass, but still very cool to hear it playback with that Sega character.
 Then I learned, that the Everdrive PRO, actually included a NES core on the FPGA.
-I just found that so cool. however I was sorry to learn that it does NOT use any of Sega's internal processing, and where possible(it has some limitations I believe mostly related to video), reproduces a faithful copy of the original NES game.
 I was then struck by the idea to do this project--after all it should be possible.

 I chose to start with the PSG only because even without layering FM color, the difference in soundchip and circuitry on the two different hardware platforms, should still produce some distinctly-Sega timbre, in theory.
 I thought about how to use the PSG to emulate the Triangle channel, and pulse waves with Duty other than 50%.
 Ultimately, to avoid the FM synth to the utmost, probably requires Z80 assembly.